I hate to be the bearer of bad news, but most of your B2B leads most likely won’t convert into sales.

 Ideally, the costs you spend on your customers should be proportionate to the revenue that they bring in to your business.
 But how can you predict LTV and conversion potential before the sale?
 Well, it all comes down to effective lead qualification.

 - Rather than commit to every potential lead that comes your way, develop a lead qualification technique that works for you and your team.

 - Use updated techniques and tailor them to fit your specific needs, one size doesn’t need to fit all.

 - Use your data to let go of leads that won’t convert to optimize your time.

 The Evolving Methods of Qualifying Leads

-There are several ways to help you determine the best leads for your marketing team such as the so-called the BANT (budget, authority, need, and timing) and CHAMP (challenges, authority, money, and prioritization) frameworks.
+Once you identify potential leads, you have to figure out which ones are worth pursuing and when.
+There are several ways to help you determine the best leads for your marketing team such as the BANT (budget, authority, need, and timing) and CHAMP (challenges, authority, money, and prioritization) frameworks.

 BANT and CHAMP are traditional lead qualification methods that form a systematic criteria, which you can use to determine the “quality” of a sales lead.